Changing ClickHouse® settings at the query level

 - Specifying ClickHouse® settings in a user account

-- Specifying ClickHouse® settings in the settings profile
+- Specifying ClickHouse® settings in a settings profile

 - Specifying ClickHouse® settings in a session